Skip to content

 logger.error("YouTube API quota exceeded.
 Try again after 12AM Pacific Time.")

-Key insight: API design patterns that work for small datasets can be catastrophically expensive at scale.
+API patterns that work fine for small datasets can be catastrophically expensive at scale.

-Without a GUI, logs and reports become the primary user interface.
-Invest heavily in:
+Without a GUI, logs and reports are the interface.
+Invest in:

 Real-World Performance